jsmreese/moment-duration-format/README.md

 #### largest

 Set `largest` to a positive integer to output only the `n` largest-magnitude moment tokens that have a value.
 All lesser-magnitude or zero-value moment tokens will be ignored.
-This option effectively runs `trim: "all"` before selecting the largest-magnitude tokens, and takes effect even when `trim: false` is used.
+Using the `largest` option overrides `trim` to `"all"` and disables `stopTrim`.
+This option takes effect even when `trim: false` is used.

 ```
 moment.duration(7322, "seconds").format("d [days], h [hours], m [minutes], s [seconds]", { largest: 2 });